BasilAboSaleem/education-platform-nodejs/README.md

 - **Teacher Dashboard**:
   - View and manage own courses and lessons
   - Add new courses and lessons
+  - **Student Enrollment Page**: A new page for teachers to view and manage their students' enrollments.

 - **Student Dashboard**:
   - View enrolled courses with details and progress
   - Browse and search all courses on the platform